virtualscreenlab/Sergey-Shityakov/README.md

 # Virtual Screening Laboratory

 ## Overview
 Virtual Screening Laboratory is a laboratory designed for rational drug design and discovery, with a focus on the blood-brain barrier.
-This project, supervised by Prof. Dr. Sergey Shityakov from Würzburg University, Germany, includes a collection of tools and scripts to support cheminformatics, drug design, biomedicine, medicinal chemistry, and blood-brain barrier research.
+This project, supervised by Prof. Dr. Sergey Shityakov, includes a collection of tools and scripts to support cheminformatics, drug design, biomedicine, medicinal chemistry, and blood-brain barrier research.

 ## Repository Details
 - **Author**: Sergey Shityakov